 - I am considering rezoning, or changing the use of my property.
 What do I need to do?

-Forms are available at Planning and Development Applications.
-Prior to filling out and submitting forms it is recommended that you consult with Planning Department staff and schedule a pre-application meeting.
+Forms are available at Planning and Development Department.
+It is recommended that you consult with staff and schedule a pre-application meeting.
 A Certificate of Use application is required for any change in the use of a property. (back to top)

-All applications are in PDF form and are available for download.
-At the present time, all Applications must be turned in by hand:
+- All applications must be turned in by hand:

 Ed Ball Building, 2nd floor